DFE-Digital/teaching-vacancies/documentation/alert-runbook.md

 ## ProdRequestsFailuresElevated

-Alerts when `teaching-vacancies-production` app has more than 25 failed requests for a 5-minute period.
+Alerts when `teaching-vacancies-production` app has a rate of more than 10% of requests failing for a 5-minute period.
 Failed requests are defined as those with HTTP status codes matching the patterns `0xx`, `4xx` or `5xx`.

 ## ProdAppCPUHigh